Harry-Muzart/harry-muzart.github.io/README.md

 This is a project I am currently working on (Jan - Aug 2018)

 I build Deep Convolutional Neural Networks, train those with large datasets, and use them for objection recognition in scenes of people and other items.
+The visual field is screened with sets of 2-dim matrices.
+First, simple edges are detected, then these are combined into more complex shapes with deeper layers.
+The objects are classified into their respective labels.
+The positional x,y information for the labels, as well as the %age confidence, is calculated and outputted.

 The packaged libraries, module dependencies, code, and datasets, have been adapted from: https://github.com/thtrieu/darkflow https://github.com/llSourcell/YOLO_Object_Detection https://github.com/pjreddie/darknet
-(using Python 3.6 ; AnacondaCmd/Cloud ; TensorFlow1.py ; OpenCVis3 ; numpy ; cython/darknet ; YOLO cfg weights ; ImageNet )
+(using Python 3.6 ; AnacondaCmd/Cloud ; TensorFlow1.py ; OpenCVis3 ; numpy ; cython/darknet ; YOLO cfg weights ; ImageNet ; .json )

 I then relate those to NeuroImaging data - based on research literature.